Aliases for TIMP1 Gene

 TIMP1 (TIMP Metallopeptidase Inhibitor 1) is a Protein Coding gene.
 Diseases associated with TIMP1 include Oral Submucous Fibrosis and Chronic Venous Leg Ulcers.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and p70S6K Signaling.
-GO annotations related to this gene include cytokine activity and protease binding.
+Among its related pathways are GPCR Pathway and Matrix Metalloproteinases.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and protease binding.
 An important paralog of this gene is TIMP2.

 UniProtKB/Swiss-Prot for TIMP1 Gene